Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Proverbs 27:6 TPT

-As painful as it may seem, it’s worth it to build relationships with people who will unabashedly tell us the truth.
+As painful as it may seem, building relationships with people who will unabashedly tell us the truth is worth it.
 We can trust someone who cares about us enough to risk an uncomfortable conversation if it means steering us clear of disaster.

 As we established earlier, a friend who is unwilling to tell us the truth is not a friend at all.
 Watch out for flattery, or people who refuse to talk about anything of substance.